crobi/dnd5e-quickref/README.md

 dnd5e-quickref
 ==============
-original author https://github.com/crobi/dnd5e-quickref - I only built on top of his work to customize this repo to my needs and likes.
+original author https://github.com/crobi/dnd5e-quickref - I only built on top of his work to customize this page to my needs and likes.

 Quick reference sheet for D&amp;D 5e